rvdegroen/Bodychatter/README.md

 #### Interview analysis - week 2

-## User Scenario
+## User Scenario - Study Situation

 A user scenario gives us the context of the user.
+It basically studies the situation that the user could be in.
 With the user scenario's you are able to identify different scenario's for the user in which they will use the app.
 This should give the designer information on how to design the app further.
 During different test sessions I have been able to identify different user scenario's for Eric:

 User Scenario: